 The main reason I loved living in Guildford is that it has everything you could need in a small area, from entertainment venues to shopping, as well as areas of countryside to explore.

-I'm currently working as a paramedic with South East Coast Ambulance Service.
+I'm currently working as a paramedic with the South East Coast Ambulance Service NHS Foundation Trust.
 As I did my placements within the Service I have settled in well, however it's very different when you don't have a mentor looking over your shoulder the whole time!
 I am still enjoying the challenge of the job, however.

 My top tip for students trying to get into this profession is to get some experience of talking to different types of people.
 Against popular belief, this doesn't have to be on ambulances, it can be in care homes, teaching or even working in customer care.
 Anything that involves talking to people of a variety of ages and backgrounds will help."